SemsProject/ModelCrawler/WikiStart.md

 IDs
 ----

 Only the combination of fileId and versionId is unique.

 ### fileId

 ```
 urn:model:models.cellml.org:workspace:19f:!:chloride-ion:model.xml
 ```
 The fileId represented as an urn is separated by an **!** into 2 parts: The first one specifies the path to the workspace and the second one the path within the workspace.
 To link to a specific version, it is possible to add the versionId behind the **!** or ship it as a second field.

 ### versionId

 Either the commit hash (PMR2) or the date of the release (BMDB).

 info.js
 --------

-Every /FileBasedStorage creates an ```info.json``` with information about crawled versions and models located in the base dir of a workspace.
+Every FileBasedStorage creates an `info.json` with information about crawled versions and models located in the base dir of a workspace.
 It consists of a map of models, linking the fileId to information about the available versions and the time of the version as UNIX Timestamp.

 ```
 {
   "models" : {